PhilipGriffith/AHPy/README.md

   - The default tolerance value is 0.0001

 - `cr`: *bool*, whether to compute the priority vector's consistency ratio
-  - Set `cr=False` to compute the priority vector of a matrix when a consistency ratio cannot be determined (e.g. due to the size of the matrix being greater than 100 &times; 100)
+  - Set `cr=False` to compute the priority vector of a matrix when a consistency ratio cannot be determined (due to the size of the matrix)
   - The default value is True

 ### Compare.report()